ansible/ansible/docs/docsite/rst/vault.rst

 Use encrypt_string to create encrypted variables to embed in yaml
 `````````````````````````````````````````````````````````````````

-The `ansible-vault encrypt_string` command will encrypt and format a provided string into a format
+The :ref:`ansible-vault encrypt_string` command will encrypt and format a provided string into a format
 that can be included in `ansible-playbook` YAML files.

-See `_single_encrypted_variable` for an example.
+See :ref:`single_encrypted_variable` for an example

 .. _speeding_up_vault: